DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 In a Linux user space environment, the DPDK application runs as a user-space application using the pthread library.

 The EAL performs physical memory allocation using mmap() in hugetlbfs (using huge page sizes to increase performance).
-This memory is exposed to DPDK service layers such as the :ref:`Mempool Library <Mempool_Library>`.
+This memory is exposed to DPDK service layers such as the :doc:`mempool_lib`.

 At this point, the DPDK services layer will be initialized, then through pthread setaffinity calls, each execution unit will be assigned to a specific logical core to run as a user-level thread.